Avelo Airlines: Avelo Airlines

-Following the airline's launch in late April, Avelo announced on May 6, 2021, that it would open a new base at Tweed New Haven Airport in Connecticut during the third quarter of 2021.
+Following the airline's California launch in late April, Avelo announced on May 6, 2021, that it would open a new base at Tweed New Haven Airport in Connecticut during the third quarter of 2021.
 The airline additionally announced that it planned to invest US$1.2 million toward the New Haven airport's facilities, and that it would use Boeing 737-700 aircraft for its operations at the new base.
-The airline on July 7, 2021, announced changes to its network, consisting of its flights to Bozeman and Grand Junction which would terminated by the end of September, while by July 29, 2021, the airline announced an additional five destinations including Fort Collins, Las Vegas, Monterey, Provo, and St. George, although the planned flights to Monterey, Provo, and St. George were later temporarily cancelled.
 On August 19, 2021, details of the airline's operations at its New Haven base were revealed, initially with four routes between New Haven and destinations in Florida announced to launch during November 2021.
-Additional routes were announced during October 2021, including flights between Fort Collins and Las Vegas beginning in December 2021, and flights between New Haven and Sarasota/Bradenton beginning in January 2022.
+By the end of 2024, Avelo had expanded its service from New Haven to 26 destinations, making the airport its largest base.

 On January 6, 2022, Avelo announced that it had raised an additional US$42 million.
 This second-round offering increased Avelo's invested capital base to over US$160 million.
 On April 14, 2022, the Association of Flight Attendants was certified as the exclusive representative of all of Avelo's 14 flight attendants after a vote under the Railway Labor Act was conducted by the National Mediation Board.
-On October 20, 2022, the airline announced its fourth base at Wilmington's New Castle Airport in Delaware.
-On November 10, 2022, Avelo announced the launch of its fifth base at Raleigh–Durham International Airport in North Carolina.
+Over the remainder of 2022, Avelo had established three more bases, consisting of Orlando International Airport in April 2022, Wilmington, Delaware's New Castle Airport in October 2022, and Raleigh–Durham International Airport in November 2022.
+In September 2023, the airline established its sixth base at Las Vegas's Harry Reid International Airport, but the base was relocated to Sonoma County Airport in Santa Rosa in May 2024.
+The airline posted its first profit in fourth quarter of 2023.

+In February 2024, Avelo announced plans to add five additional aircraft to its fleet, all obtained from bankrupt Brazilian airline GOL.
+Additional aircraft were acquired from Aerolineas Argentinas and Southwest Airlines in the same year.
+In July, the airline unveiled its biggest network expansion to date, with 18 new routes, new bases at Hartford's Bradley International Airport and Lakeland Linder Airport, and the launch of international service to the Dominican Republic and Mexico for the first time.
+Levy stated the airline had found a niche primarily serving passengers traveling to visit friends and relatives seeking nonstop flights.
+Further routes from Santa Rosa to Ontario and Salt Lake City were announced in August before being terminated a few months later.

+On September 10, 2025, Embraer announced a large order of their new E195-E2 aircraft by Avelo.
+The firm order was placed for 50 new aircraft with an additional option for 50 more.
+The purchase marks the first new fleet of aircraft for Avelo Airlines and a new aircraft type, straying from their current and past Boeing 737 aircraft.
+Deliveries are expected to begin in the first half of 2027.